 $59,660 per year

 Computer support specialists maintain computer networks and provide technical help to computer users.

 Most computer support specialists work full time.
 Because computer support services may need to be available 24 hours a day, some specialists work nights or weekends.

 Entry requirements vary for computer support specialists.
 Network support specialists typically need an associate’s degree, and user support specialists typically need to complete some college courses.
 However, candidates may qualify with a high school diploma plus relevant information technology (IT) certifications.

-Overall employment of computer support specialists is projected to grow 6 percent from 2021 to 2031, about as fast as the average for all occupations.
+Overall employment of computer support specialists is projected to grow 5 percent from 2022 to 2032, faster than the average for all occupations.